-For taxable years commencing after December 31, 2014, the Bill repeals the possibility of requesting from the Secretary a waiver from the application of the Purchases Tax.
+For taxable years commencing after December 31, 2014, the Act repeals the possibility of requesting from the Secretary a waiver from the application of the Tax on Purchases.
 However, any waiver, administrative determination or closing agreement already granted by the Secretary will remain in effect for the taxable years granted.
-If the waiver granted is applicable to taxable years commencing after December 31, 2014, the taxpayer can choose between the tax rate provided under the Bill and the one granted in the waiver.
+If the waiver granted is applicable for taxable years commencing after December 31, 2014, the taxpayer can choose between the tax rate provided under the Act and the one granted in the waiver.